akinori-ito/QuickSearch-d/README.md

 # QuickSearch-d

-A program to choose a nearest point quickly.
+A program written in Dlang to choose a nearest point quickly.

 ## Overview